Follow me on Twitter!

 “I made a promise to myself that I’m not going to let other people drive my car.”

-For tips on how to stay strong emotionally and mentally in the face of challenges, download free excerpts of my publications (click on titles): "How to Communicate Effectively and Handle Difficult People," "How to Successfully Handle Passive-Aggressive People," and “Communication Success with Four Personality Types,"
+For tips on how to stay strong emotionally and mentally in the face of challenges, download free excerpts of my publications (click on titles): "How to Communicate Effectively and Handle Difficult People," "How to Successfully Handle Passive-Aggressive People," and "How to Let Go of Negative Thoughts and Emotions.”

 All of the examples above are “I” or “it” statements, which are more difficult for the listener to dispute.
 If someone is persistent in wanting you to do what he or she wants, keep repeating “no” using any combination of the “I” and “it” statements above.
 Hold your ground until the person realizes you mean what you say.